Rjrtgarcia/ConsultEaseFinV/docs/user_manual.md

 - **Available**: When the BLE beacon is detected near your desk
 - **Unavailable**: When the BLE beacon is not detected for more than 15 seconds

+Alternatively, if your Faculty Desk Unit is configured with the always-on BLE option, your status will always show as "Available" regardless of the BLE beacon's presence.
+This is useful for faculty members who want to be always available for consultations.

 Your status is displayed both on your Faculty Desk Unit and on the Central System for students to see.